United Arab Emirates: Religion

-Islam is the largest and the official state religion of the UAE.
+Islam is the largest and the official state religion of the United Arab Emirates.
 The government follows a policy of tolerance toward other religions and rarely interferes in the religious activities of non-Muslims.

-There are more Sunni than Shia Muslims in the United Arab Emirates, and 85% of the Emirati population are Sunni Muslims.
+There are more Sunni than Shia Muslims in the United Arab Emirates, and 85% of the Emirati population are Sunni Muslims with most of them adhering to the Maliki school of jurisprudence.
 The vast majority of the remainder 15% are Shia Muslims, who are concentrated in the Emirates of Dubai and Sharjah.
 Although no official statistics are available for the breakdown between Sunni and Shia Muslims among noncitizen residents, media estimates suggest less than 20% of the noncitizen Muslim population are Shia.
-Sheikh Zayed Mosque in Abu Dhabi is the largest mosque in the country and a major tourist attraction.
+The Sheikh Zayed Grand Mosque in Abu Dhabi is the largest mosque in the country and a major tourist attraction.
 Ibadi is common among Omanis in the UAE, while Sufi influences exist as well.

+Christians account for 9% of the total population of the United Arab Emirates, according to the 2005 census; estimates in 2010 suggested a figure of 12.6%.
 Roman Catholics and Protestants form significant proportions of the Christian minority.
-The country has at least 45 churches.
+The country has over 52 churches in 2023.
 Many Christians in the United Arab Emirates are of Asian, African, and European origin, along with fellow Middle Eastern countries such as Lebanon, Syria, and Egypt.
 The United Arab Emirates forms part of the Apostolic Vicariate of Southern Arabia and the Vicar Apostolic Bishop Paul Hinder is based in Abu Dhabi.

 There is a small Jewish community in the United Arab Emirates.
-There is only one known synagogue, in Dubai, which has been open since 2008.
-The synagogue also welcomes visitors.
+Before 2023, there was only one known synagogue in Dubai, which has been open since 2008 and the synagogue also welcomes visitors.
+Another synagogue, Moses Ben Maimon Synagogue was completed in 2023 as part of the Abrahamic Family House complex in Abu Dhabi.
 As of 2019, according to Rabbi Marc Schneier of the Foundation for Ethnic Understanding, it is estimated that there are about 150 families to 3,000 Jews who live and worship freely in the UAE.

 South Asians in the United Arab Emirates constitute the largest ethnic group in the country.
-Over 2 million Indian migrants (mostly from the southern states of Kerala, Andhra Pradesh, Coastal Karnataka and Tamil Nadu) are estimated to be living in the UAE.
+Over 2 million Indian migrants (mostly from the southern states of Kerala, Andhra Pradesh, Coastal Karnataka, and Tamil Nadu) are estimated to be living in the UAE.
 There are currently three Hindu temples in the country.
-Other religions also exist in the United Arab Emirates, including Sikhism, Buddhism, Judaism, Baháʼís and Druze.
+Other religions also exist in the United Arab Emirates, including Jainism, Sikhism, Buddhism, Judaism, Baháʼís, and Druze.

 The UAE Minister of Foreign Affairs and International Co-operation, Abdullah bin Zayed, announced in 2019 the design and construction plan of the Abrahamic Family House, which will serve as an interfaith complex that houses a synagogue, mosque, and a church on Saadiyat Island in Abu Dhabi.

-Languages

-Arabic is the national language of the United Arab Emirates.
-The Gulf dialect of Arabic is spoken natively by Emirati people.
-The area was occupied by the British until 1971 and, with many expatriates resident, English is the primary lingua franca in the UAE.
-Consequently, a knowledge of English is a requirement when applying for most local jobs.